thenormalsquid/bstree/readme.md

   should be some analysis or proof techniques for determining the necessary and sufficient conditions for testing recursive code.
 I don't mind overtesting while learning, it helps build intuitive understanding.
-But writing too many tests is time I'd rather spend learning more theory or actual implementation.
+On the other hand,  writing too many tests is time I'd rather spend learning more theory or actual implementation.

 ## Specification